lofar-astron/DP3/doc/design.md

 ### Calibration
 The DPPP step [GainCal](@ref DP3::DPPP::GainCal) implements many variants of direction independent calibration.
-It uses StefCal ([read more](https://ieeexplore.ieee.org/abstract/document/6930038)), with many extra features, such as fitting a function over frequency.
+It uses [StefCal](https://ieeexplore.ieee.org/abstract/document/6930038), with many extra features, such as fitting a function over frequency.
 Also full-Jones calibration is supported.
-Results are written to ParmDB ([read more](https://www.astron.nl/lofarwiki/doku.php?id=public:user_software:documentation:makesourcedb)); H5Parm ([read more](https://github.com/revoltek/losoto/wiki/H5parm-specifications)) support is in development.
+Results are written to [ParmDB](https://www.astron.nl/lofarwiki/doku.php?id=public:user_software:documentation:makesourcedb); [H5Parm](https://github.com/revoltek/losoto/wiki/H5parm-specifications) support is in development.

 ### AOFlagger
-DPPP contains a DPStep class which a shallow wrapper that calls AOFlagger.
+DPPP contains a DPStep class which is a shallow wrapper that calls AOFlagger.
 This makes it possible to flag with AOFlagger and immediately afterwards average the data, without writing the data to disk in between.